 - police brutality

 Surely these things are health-related?
 They affect a person's wellness, right?
 But sadly, these issues are rarely (if ever) addressed by leaders in our industry.

 I can’t help but think that the health and wellness community doesn't really care about people's health or wellness.
-I say that based on the following observations:
+I say that based on the following observations about the current landscape:

 1. It looks like diet culture wrapped in yoga pants and green smoothies.
 For the record, I love yoga pants and smoothies, but I hate how 'health and wellness' is synonymous with weight loss.
 Just like the diet industry, the wellness industry thrives and capitalizes on our intense fear of fatness and uses thin, pretty, white bodies to sell the idea that smaller is healthier.
 This narrow definition of health is harmful and dehumanizing.